Paul Gravett Consulting and Interim Management (BC)

 Founder and Artistic Director

-Full Circle: First Nations Performance (ON)
+Full Circle: First Nations Performance (BC)

 Internationally acclaimed Cree-Saulteaux performing artist, Margo Kane is the Founder and Artistic Director of Full Circle: First Nations Performance.
 For 40 years she has been recognized as a storyteller, dancer, singer, animator, choreographer, video and installation artist, director, producer, writer, community development worker and mentor.
 Moonlodge, her acclaimed one-woman show, an Aboriginal Canadian classic, toured for over 10 years nationally and internationally.
 The Sydney Press (AU) during The Festival of the Dreaming praised it as being ‘in the top echelon of solo performance.’
 She developed and runs the annual Talking Stick Festival in Vancouver where she lives.

 Robert has a long and successful history leading arts organizations, programming and producing extraordinary festivals and events emphasizing partnership, collaboration and community engagement.
 Career highlights include positions as Program Director for the Vancouver 2010 Cultural Olympiad, founding Executive Director of Coastal Jazz & Blues Society / Vancouver International Jazz Festival, founding President of the NASO Jazz Festivals Canada, and Producing Artistic Director of Major Civic Events for Vancouver 125.
 Robert is currently Supervisor Special Events for the City of Toronto at Fort York National Historic Site.

 Paquin Entertainment Group (ON)